8 points to consider when choosing the right Income Protection Policy.

 - Usually, income protection is for a long term purpose (securing income over your working life) therefore a level premium structure will tend to be more appropriate (cost wise).

 - How is your policy held – personally or through super?

-- Holding an IP policy through super can lead to issues such as access (need to not only meet the terms and conditions of the policy but a condition of release from super.
-Where the two requirements don’t match, the benefits can be quarantined in the super environment) and certain of benefits (unable to attain Agreed cover through super)
+- Holding an IP policy through superannuation can lead to issues such as access (need to not only meet the terms and conditions of the policy but a condition of release from superannuation.
+Where the two requirements don’t match, the benefits can be quarantined in the super environment) and certain of benefits (unable to attain agreed cover through super).